Tower of Hanoi: Recursive solution

-The full Tower of Hanoi solution then consists of moving n disks from the source peg A to the target peg C, using B as the spare peg.
+The full Tower of Hanoi solution then moves n disks from the source peg A to the target peg C, using B as the spare peg.

 This approach can be given a rigorous mathematical proof with mathematical induction and is often used as an example of recursion when teaching programming.

 Logical analysis of the recursive solution

 As in many mathematical puzzles, finding a solution is made easier by solving a slightly more general problem: how to move a tower of h (height) disks from a starting peg f = A (from) onto a destination peg t = C (to), B being the remaining third peg and assuming t ≠ f.
 First, observe that the problem is symmetric for permutations of the names of the pegs (symmetric group S3).
 If a solution is known moving from peg A to peg C, then, by renaming the pegs, the same solution can be used for every other choice of starting and destination peg.
 If there is only one disk (or even none at all), the problem is trivial.
-If h = 1, then simply move the disk from peg A to peg C. If h > 1, then somewhere along the sequence of moves, the largest disk must be moved from peg A to another peg, preferably to peg C. The only situation that allows this move is when all smaller h − 1 disks are on peg B. Hence, first all h − 1 smaller disks must go from A to B. Then move the largest disk and finally move the h − 1 smaller disks from peg B to peg C. The presence of the largest disk does not impede any move of the h − 1 smaller disks and can be temporarily ignored.
+If h = 1, then move the disk from peg A to peg C. If h > 1, then somewhere along the sequence of moves, the largest disk must be moved from peg A to another peg, preferably to peg C. The only situation that allows this move is when all smaller h − 1 disks are on peg B. Hence, first all h − 1 smaller disks must go from A to B. Then move the largest disk and finally move the h − 1 smaller disks from peg B to peg C. The presence of the largest disk does not impede any move of the h − 1 smaller disks and can be temporarily ignored.
 Now the problem is reduced to moving h − 1 disks from one peg to another one, first from A to B and subsequently from B to C, but the same method can be used both times by renaming the pegs.
 The same strategy can be used to reduce the h − 1 problem to h − 2, h − 3, and so on until only one disk is left.
 This is called recursion.
 This algorithm can be schematized as follows.

 Identify the disks in order of increasing size by the natural numbers from 0 up to but not including h.
 Hence disk 0 is the smallest one, and disk h − 1 the largest one.

 The following is a procedure for moving a tower of h disks from a peg A onto a peg C, with B being the remaining third peg: